genestack/user-tutorials/source/tutorials/Getting_started/dataflow.rst

 steps that led up to it on different data.

 Let’s go back to the genetic variations file you created called “Variant calling" file.
-You might use the Dashboard to find it in Recent Results or go to the "Created files" folder in the File Manager.
+To find analysis results, you might go to the Recent Results on the Dashbord, find a dataset in the Data Browser or go to the "My datasets" folder in the File Manager.
 You can also find it in the tutorial folder.
 Rather than viewing its provenance like we did before, let’s see if we can reuse the provenance.
 To do this, select the file, go to **Manage** and **Create new Data Flow**.